lbhaskar4/test/.gitlab/issue_templates/Patch-Security-Release-QA-task.md

 -->

 ## Deadline

+* The deadline to which the release moves on from staging environment is **12** hours after the completion each deploy to staging.
+* The deadline to which the QA Task is closed out is **24** hours (1 working day) after the deploy to production.

 QA testing on staging.gitlab.com should be completed by **YYYY-MM-DD HH:MM UTC**.
 After this deadline has passed, Release Managers will proceed with the production deployment.